top of page

 About

 Bruno Robles-Rendón (b.
-2004) is a first generation Mexican-American composer, performer, music producer, and raised in Brooklyn, New York.
-He has written music for various ensembles including Mantra Percussion, JACK Quartet, the Bergamot String Quartet, MACE, ASTRA, and the Mannes Orchestra.
-He is currently serving as the founder and artistic director of the concert series Notes After which features the voices of many young emerging composers.
+2004) is a first generation Mexican-American composer, cellist, educator, organizer, and producer raised in Brooklyn, New York.
+He has written music for various ensembles including

 • Instagram